mmendoza1967/AMD-analysis/README.md

 ## 🧠 What is AMD analysis?

-The AMD analysis is a two-step method to:
+The AMD analysis is a three-step method to:

 1. **Test whether samples in a multidimensional space form well-defined clusters** rather than being randomly or continuously distributed.
 2. **Estimate the number of discrete groups** by identifying the value of *k* (number of clusters) that maximizes the average membership degree (AMD) in fuzzy clustering.